Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Methods

 with $(x_0,y_0)$ defining the ``center of fixation'' (see Figure~\ref{logpolar})~\citep{Traver2003}.
 Importantly, $\rho$ and $\theta$ are only defined for $(x,y) \neq (x_0,y_0)$.
 In most of our experiments, we consider $x_0=(0,0)$, allowing us to focus on the central part of the image.
 Each dot ($\rho$, $\theta$) in the log-polar coordinate system has thus a unique correspondence in the Cartesian coordinate system (and vice versa): For each ($\log \rho$, $\theta$) belonging to the grid, the corresponding pixel coordinate is $(x_0 + \rho \cos \theta, y_0 + \rho \sin \theta)$.

 In practice, images have a finite resolution and to avoid biases in the evaluation between networks, the number of angles sampled ($N_\theta$) and the number of eccentricities sampled ($N_\rho$) are set to $224$, so that the size of the transformed image match the resolution $224\times224$ of the input images.
+Note that native image resolution is generally higher than that used during network processing, with the average resolution in the Imagenet dataset being around $500\times500$ pixels.
 This transformation is performed with the {\sc PyTorch} library~\citep{Paszke2019} through the use of the \lstinline{grid_sample()} function, which maps the pixels of an input image to the coordinates of any arbitrary grid, using a linear interpolation to estimate the value of the pixels.
 This function is used, for instance, in spatial transformer networks~\citep{Jaderberg2016}.

 Let's now define each coordinates.
 All $\theta$ values are within a linear distribution in $[0;2\pi)$, while $\rho$ values are within a logarithmic interval with $r_\text{min}$ the minimal radius and $r_\text{max}$ be the maximal radius (with $N_\rho$ the radial resolution).
 In practice, we use a log-polar grid with an outer log-radius of $\log_2 r_\text{max} = 0$ ($r_\text{max}=1$, defining a circle tangent to the image box) and an inner log-radius of $\log_2 r_\text{min} = -5$ ($r_\text{min}=2^{-5}$).
 In summary, the regular grid is the interval $[\log_2 r_\text{min}, ..., \log_2 (r_\text{min} + i\times \frac{r_\text{max}-r_\text{min}}{N_\rho-1}) ,...,\log_2 r_\text{max}]$, for $i$ in $[0,..., N_\rho-1]$, in the $\log_2 \rho$ dimension and $[0, ..., j\times\frac{2\pi}{N_\theta} ,..., 2\pi (1 - \frac{1}{N_\theta})]$, for $j$ in $[0,..., N_\theta-1]$ in the $\theta$ dimension.
 Note that some pixels in the log-polar grid may be smaller than the pixels from the Cartesian grid.